 And now the trend is to let users discover things on their own.
 Sure, as I play my game, little pop-up windows appear with “tips”.
 However, those tips usually have nothing to do with what I want to do right at the moment.
 I can only hope I’ll remember the information when I want to do those other things.

 I am, therefore, very pleased that here at Spitfire Management we provide all sorts of information to our users.
 First-time users do get pop-up “cards” that explain the dashboards, and we do provide keyword-sensitive knowledge-base articles.
 We even offer many training videos for those who like to watch and learn as well as “Foundation Classes” for new users.
-But along with all that, we offer 36 topical end-user PDFs right from our Help menu.
-These “focus guides” and more technical guides provide chapters full of step-by-step instructions, definitions of what’s what, explanations and sometimes even examples.
+But along with all that, we offer “focus guides” and more technical guides that provide step-by-step instructions, definitions of what’s what, explanations and sometimes even examples.
 They can be read on-line or printed out.
 We know that at least some of our clients have read a guide or two cover to cover.

 We believe in helping our clients learn how to use our Spitfire Project Management System.
 We also know that learning a new system is done over time, and that it is beneficial to be able to find answers to questions as they come up and also to stumble on answers to questions before they come up.